Jeff Deeter : Racing

 When we rest on the trail instead of the checkpoint, we are just laying down in the straw with our dogs, or sleeping on top of our sleds.
 We have very warm sleeping bags and do not use tents.
 Tents do not provide any warmth, and they are just something extra and unnecessary to carry in the sled.
 In our sled we are really only carrying things that are crucial for survival – a cooker to melt snow into water, an axe to cut wood, booties for our dogs’ feed, and extra food and extra clothing for us and the dogs.

 When we are resting we spend our time feeding the dogs, stretching or massaging the dogs, feeding ourselves and sleeping.
-I also like to talk to other mushers and ask them how their race is going and how their dogs are doing.
-But mostly if I have free time during a rest period, I am trying to get some sleep!
+We also like to talk to other mushers and ask them how their race is going and how their dogs are doing.
+But mostly if we have free time during a rest period, we are trying to get some sleep!

 -